above: The sleek designed Mersey Gateway Bridge stands in front of the Iconic Fiddlers Ferry Power Station. (photograph by ©Lee Harrison)

 So far, the new project has advanced quickly with Shaun, Lee and myself discussing the narrative and planning various concepts of presentation of the project in a public space.
 We discussed how various segments like video, photography, interviews of the staff could be shown along side oil paintings that are both realistic and some abstracted visions, all integrated into one visually powerful exhibition with a potentially huge public interest, especially in the North of England.

-above (from left): Shaun Smyth, Lee Harrison and Denis Taylor in front of the large painting in Fiddlers Ferry Power Station Sept 2019.
+above (from left): Shaun Smyth, Lee Harrison and Denis Taylor of Tubes who has advised and guided the project from its onset.
+Behind Shaun and Lee is the large painting of Fiddlers Ferry Power Station created by Shaun.